SWFSC/viame-web-noaa-gcp/docs/deployment-access.md

 gcloud compute ssh $INSTANCE_NAME --zone=$ZONE -- -N -L 8010:localhost:8010
 ```

-If on a Windows, the first time you run this command you likely will get a Putty popup
+If on a Windows, the first time you run this command you likely will get a Putty popup window asking.....

 You should now be able to access the VIAME-Web instance (the web service) at <http://localhost:8010>, as described in the [DIVE docs](https://kitware.github.io/dive/Deployment-Docker-Compose/#basic-deployment).